Protect Yourself from Formaldehyde in Products

 - nail polish

-You can also be exposed to it via formaldehyde-releasing preservatives in personal care products, including even baby shampoos.
 Additionally, this chemical is in tobacco smoke, vehicle exhaust, smoke from fireplaces and wood-burning stoves, and finishes on wrinkle-free clothes.

 In 1987, OSHA established a Federal standard of 1 ppm (parts per million) of formaldehyde exposure during an 8-hour workday.
 They amended the standard in May 1992 and reduced the exposure limit to 0.75 ppm.
-At the same time, the Environmental Protection Agency describes its elevated level as 0.1 ppm.
+At the same time, the Environmental Protection Agency describes its elevated level of formaldehyde exposure as 0.1 ppm.

 In 1992, California defined formaldehyde as a potent toxin.
 The California Air Resource Board (CARB), a department of the California Environmental Protection Agency, regulates its emissions in composite wood.
 Thus, it came up with a stricter standard, CARB II, which set forth the following limits on its emissions.
-For hardwood plywood veneer core and hardwood plywood composite core it is 0.05 ppm.
-As for particleboard and medium density fiberboard (MDF) it is 0.09 ppm and 0.11 ppm respectively.
-And for thin MDF it is 0.13 ppm (source).
+For hardwood plywood veneer core and hardwood plywood composite core, it is 0.05 ppm.
+As for particleboard and medium density fiberboard (MDF), it is 0.09 ppm and 0.11 ppm, respectively.
+And for thin MDF, it is 0.13 ppm (source).

-Importantly, there are some ingredients in products that release formaldehyde.
+Importantly, there are some ingredients in personal care products that release formaldehyde.
 However, if you were to read the label of one of these products, you would not find formaldehyde as an ingredient.
 Yet, there would be formaldehyde in products.
 So, watch out for the following preservatives that release formaldehyde:

 - Glyoxal